UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 ## Thermal ensembles

 Different from microcanonical ensembles,
-**thermal ensemble**s are ensembles where the system we study is in thermal contact with a bath.
+<dfn>thermal ensemble</dfn>s are ensembles where the system we study is in thermal contact with a bath.
 For example, canonical ensembles and grand canonical ensembles are thermal ensembles.
 There are also non-thermal ensembles, which will be introduced later after we introduce non-thermal contacts